Robert Woods Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 - Woods (seven red zone targets) has been the recipient of 20.6% of his team's 34 red zone pass attempts.

-- The Rams have thrown the ball in 55.5% of their plays from scrimmage this year while staying on the ground 44.5% of the time.
+- The Rams have thrown the football in 55.5% of their plays from scrimmage this year while running the ball 44.5% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Woods' matchup with the Lions.